edgelesssys/contrast/docs/docs/howto/registry-authentication.md

 | `auth` | base64-encoded HTTP basic auth credentials authenticating the user with the registry |

 The `auth` credentials use the same format as shown above for the Contrast CLI.
-The following script generates a valid configuration file.
+The following script generates a valid configuration file and makes it available to the node installer.

 ```sh
 #!/bin/sh